Regular colored graphs of positive degree: Acknowledgements

 \section{Acknowledgements}

 GS thanks Vincent Rivasseau for bringing his attention to the activities around melons in quantum gravity.
 Stephane Dartois and Vincent Rivasseau are also thanked for interesting discussions on the topic of this paper and the related \cite{ongoing}.
+The authors would like to thank two anonymous referees whose many detailed comments led to significant improvements of the manuscript.